-- 5. Students will read the modernized version of the text unencumbered (Holt pages 120-121).
+- 5. Students will first read the modernized version of the text without receiving any explanation of its meaning (Holt pages 120-121).
 The teacher may wish to read it aloud the first time.
 After the first reading, have students answer the following questions: - What do you think is the purpose of the introduction? - What is happening? - What additional information have you gained from reading the translated version?